UG4/ConnectionViewer/README.md

 ## ConnectionViewer as VRL-Plugin

-ConnectionViewer provides a [VRL-Studio](https://mihosoft.eu) that can be used to visualize ConnectionViewer as reflection-based component in a .vrlp-project.
+ConnectionViewer provides a [VRL-Studio](https://mihosoft.eu) plugin that can be used to visualize ConnectionViewer as reflection-based component in a .vrlp-project.
 Additionally, the full UI is availiable from the tool menu.

 <img src="resources/img/connectionviewer-in-vrl.jpg" width="400px">